Data extracted in March 2016. Most recent data: Further Eurostat information, Main tables and Database. Planned update: March 2017.

 This article analyses recent statistics on housing conditions in the European Union (EU).
-One of the key challenges of Europe 2020 and in particular the poverty and social exclusion element, is to provide decent (in terms of quality and cost) housing for everyone.
-The cost and quality of housing is key to living standards and well-being; shortage of adequate housing is a long-standing problem in most European countries.
+The cost and quality of housing is a key to living standards and well-being; shortage of adequate housing is a long-standing problem in most European countries.
 Over the past decade, worsening affordability, homelessness, social and housing polarisation and new forms of housing deprivation have been an increasing concern for public policy.

 - 1 Main statistical findings